 - DOJ OIP Chief FOIA Officer Council Meeting

-Our distinct process to review records for discretionary release includes analyzing each requested document for potential discretionary releases when FOIA exemptions may be applied.
+Our distinct process to review records for discretionary release includes analyzing each requested document for potential discretionary release where FOIA exemptions may be applied.
 In addition, MCC pursues a policy of proactive disclosure to ensure information is generally accessible to the public without the need to submit a FOIA request.
-MCC seeks to release all information it possibly can in accordance with the FOIA and its policy of openness.
+Not only are all of our compacts and threshold programs listed on our public website, but we include the core program documentation and the results of those programs as they progress.